Mdzaidsiddique/Mdzaidsiddique/README.md

 <h4 align="center"> Thanks for visiting! :blush: </h4>

-it you want to be an independent first be a acapable!
+it you want to be an independent,  first become an independent!